-Among the benefits of manually adjusting wheel bearings is the confidence of knowing the wheel end is within the TMC recommended specification, “assuming the technician concludes the installation with a dial indicator to confirm end play,” says STEMCO Senior Product Manager Chas Usé.
+Among the benefits of manually adjusting wheel bearings is the confidence of knowing the wheel end is within the TMC recommended specification, “assuming the technician concludes the installation with a dial indicator to confirm end play,” said STEMCO Senior Product Manager Chas Usé.

-Properly checking end play requires removing the hub cap or axle, which TravelCenters of America Vice President of Truck Service Operations Homer Hogg says might not always make the most sense every time you raise the wheel end, “but you can certainly spin the assembly and check for roughness,” he adds.
+Properly checking end play requires removing the hub cap or axle, which TravelCenters of America Vice President of Truck Service Operations Homer Hogg said might not always make the most sense every time you raise the wheel end, “but you can certainly spin the assembly and check for roughness,” he added.
 “You can also try to push in on the top of the wheel to see if there is any movement.”

-An experienced technician, Hogg says, should know how to tap the assembly in the right locations and to hear and feel a loose wheel bearing, “but remember that the best way to check it is with a dial indicator.”
+An experienced technician, Hogg said, should know how to tap the assembly in the right locations and to hear and feel a loose wheel bearing, “but remember that the best way to check it is with a dial indicator.”

 Timken notes that attempting to set endplay in a traditional manually adjusted wheel end depends on the quality of the components and the skill of the technician to get it correct every time.